 - Green manuring instead of fallow fields.

-1st + 2nd Year: white clover, 3rd year: wheat, 4th year: oats and barley, 5th year: spelt-wheat and Rye.
+1st + 2nd year: white clover, 3rd year: wheat, 4th year: oats or barley, 5th year: spelt-wheat or rye

-Our system of Manfred and Friedrich Wenz produces its fertility without any additions of fertiliser.
-The ploughless cultivation system tries to maintain the natural set-up and structure of the soil, which is the livingroom for the earthworm and many other important soil-microorganisms.
+Our system of Manfred and Friedrich Wenz produces its fertility without any additions of fertilizer.
+The ploughless cultivation system tries to maintain the natural set-up and structure of the soil, which is the living room for the earthworm and many other important soil microorganisms.
 Therefore the soil is slacked in a depth to maximal 5 cm.
-With that, high earthworm populations can be acheived which make the soil ferile and work on it naturally and efficient.
+With that, high earthworm populations can be achieved which makes the soil more fertile and work on it more natural and efficient.
 A good earthworm population can in the long-term dissolve plough compressions and other soil compressions.
 A healthy soil saves and infiltrates water, reduces pollutants, recycles without losses and produces our food.
 It is crumbly, rich in humus and alive.

-More about the system of Manfred und Friedrich Wenz you can find in the following movie in german: „ploughless agriculture, biodynamic, by Wenz“.
-To receive at: Frumenta AG, Bereich Verlag, Stollenrain 10, Postfach 344, CH-4144 Arlesheim, Fax: +41 706 96 44
+You can find more about the system of Manfred and Friedrich Wenz in the following movie in German: “Ploughless Agriculture, Biodynamic, by Wenz“.
+Receive at: Frumenta AG, Bereich Verlag, Stollenrain 10, Postfach 344, CH-4144 Arlesheim, Fax: +41 706 96 44